ozmago/JPEGX/README.md

 ## Business Potential

-- Notional value of single stock options was over 10% higher than spot in 2021.
+- Notional value of single stock options was over 10% higher than spot in 2021
-- This trend shows no sign of slowing crypto option platforms, such as LRA Opix and Z are growing.
+- This trend shows no sign of slowing crypto option platforms, such as LRA Opix and Z are growing
-- We see the same happening for NFTs, despite the bear, the top 10 NFT collections
+- We see the same happening for NFTs, despite the bear 🧸, the top 10 NFT collections
   - Total over 2.5 million E in market cap
   - Over 3 million in daily trading on OPC alone
   - No team has succeeded yet in finding product market fit and gaining any significant traction.